ristep/rpRestDB/README.md

 rpRestDB forked from https://github.com/alixaxel/ArrestDB

+rpRestDB is just an experiment, work in progres, for now dont take it seriosly.

 rpRestDB is a "plug-n-play" RESTful API for SQLite, MySQL and PostgreSQL databases.

 rpRestDB provides a REST API that maps directly to your database structure with no configuration.